 - Empower and honor the members of its community

-- Refine policies, procedures, practices, assumptions and habits to reflect a trauma-informed paradigm
+- Refine policies, procedures, practices, assumptions and habits to reflect a trauma-informed and equity-centered paradigm

 Adapted from Dr. Bruce Perry’s Sequence of Engagement